SlinkyPotato/DEGEN/README.md

 ## Getting Started

-If you're interested in helping with development, follow the steps outlined in CONTRIBUTE.md.
+If you're interested in helping with development, follow the steps outlined under docs/ in [CONTRIBUTE.md](docs/CONTRIBUTE.md).
 This consists of setting up your own bot, having it added to the test server, and acquiring the tokens to connect with the test Notion and database.